Fast-Moving Fire Destroys Harrington Park Home

 Burning electrical wires only made matters worse.

-NOTE: We're trying to compile a list of the responding departments from this morning's fire (we were told there were eight, including Harrington Park FD).
-Please text Jerry DeMarco at (201) 943-2794 with email.
+NOTE: Did we get all of the responding departments?
+If not, please text Jerry DeMarco at (201) 943-2794 with email.
 Or email: jdemarco@dailyvoice.com.
 Or PM: Gerard (Jerry) DeMarco (FACEBOOK).
 THANK YOU!